SpikeAlerts/Website/pages/updates.md

 # Updates

+## 5-8-2024

+Most of this past month has been dedicated to assisting community organizations applying for the latest [MPCA grant](https://www.pca.state.mn.us/grants-and-loans/metro-community-air-monitoring-pilot-grant-program) for community air monitoring.
+This is huge request for proposals that involves complex partnerships between community orgs and technical institutions.
+For groups unsure where to start, we recommend reaching out to [TCTAC](https://greatlakestctac.umn.edu/) and [MnTAP](http://www.mntap.umn.edu/).
+There's also a some helpful [webinars](https://www.epa.gov/amtic/CommunityAirMonitoringWebinars) that the EPA released to assist with this work.

+We've also been looking into ways that this project can be more sustainable.
+Recently, most of the developers have found new employment and as a result won't be able to dedicate as much time and energy to this project.
+More on this in the coming weeks.

 ## 3-27-2024

-Next couple weeks we're focusing on communications, the website, and organizing.
-This will include: scheduling a hack-a-thon, refining a slide deck for community training sessions, documenting alert and management workflows, finalizing a report form.
+Next month we're focusing on communications, the website, and organizing.
+This may will include: scheduling a hack-a-thon, refining a slide deck for community training sessions, documenting alert and management workflows, finalizing a report form.

 Here's some updates on SpikeAlerts_Mpls: